 $ ps aux

-We provide aux parameters to get all process with required information about each process.
-In the screenshot we can see only some of process which are sorted by their PID or process id.
-PID is important because we will kill process generally according to their PID.
+We provide aux parameters to get all processes with the required information about each process.
+In the screenshot, we can see only some of the process which is sorted by their PID or process id.
+PID is important because we will kill processes generally according to their PID.